Executive Coaching for Senior Women in Technology

 Plus, junior women are watching you.

-After all, you're supposed to be the success story, right?
+After all, you're supposed to be the 'success story', right?

 Burnout is real at this level.

-The system often feels genuinely unsustainable—not because you're failing, but because the demands keep escalating while support disappears.
+It's not because you're failing, but because the demands keep escalating.

 From my consultancy work, the books I've written, and 25 years of coaching, I recognize these patterns immediately.